 EMMA DRURY on 0871 472 1884 (option 1) or via email at firstname.lastname@example.org

 Pride Park Stadium is well staffed by safety stewards on match days.
-Stewards in disabled areas have received training in disabilities and will provide assistance if requested.
+All stewards as part of their training receive training in disabilities and will provide assistance if requested.
 All stewards wear high visibility jackets with numbers on.
-If you get good treatment (or otherwise) from our stewards please let us know along with the coat number and we will pass the information on.
+If you get good treatment (or otherwise) from our stewards please let us know, along with the coat number and we will pass that information on.

 HOW TO GET TO PRIDE PARK STADIUM

 Leave the M1 at junction 28 and head south along the A38 and A61 to Derby, follow the brown football signs to Pride Park Stadium.
 (Distance from J28 is approximately 18miles)

 Leave at M1 at junction 25 and take A52 to Derby, follow the brown football signs to Pride Park Stadium.
 Pride Park is adjacent to the A52 signposted and clearly visible.